pauljones0/rfd-discord-bot/README.md

 *   `--platform managed`: Specifies using the fully managed Cloud Run environment.
 *   `--allow-unauthenticated`: This makes your Cloud Run service publicly accessible.
 This is used here to allow Cloud Scheduler to invoke it easily without complex authentication setup for this simple use case.
 For sensitive services, you should use IAM-based invocation (i.e., remove this flag and configure IAM permissions for Cloud Scheduler to invoke the service).
 *   `--set-env-vars`: Sets environment variables for the Cloud Run service.
+*   For multiple variables, provide them as a comma-separated list (e.g., `KEY1=VALUE1,KEY2=VALUE2`).
+Each `KEY=VALUE` pair will be set as a distinct environment variable.

 **PowerShell Line Continuation:** If you are using PowerShell and copying the multi-line `gcloud run deploy` command, remember that PowerShell uses a backtick (`` ` ``) for line continuation, not a backslash (`\`).